 - Salt and pepper to taste

-- Oil for frying, about 2-3 tablespoons per batch
+- Oil for frying, about 2-3 Tbsp per batch

 - In a large bowl, combine the potatoes with the cornmeal, cheese, salt and pepper, using the back of a large spoon.
 Knead with hands if necessary to bring the dough together.